-Remedial ESL and other remedial classes are not counted towards the 90 attempted unit limit.
+Remedial ESL and other remedial classes classified as "Basic Skills" classes are not counted towards the 90 attempted unit limit.
 Students who are enrolled in ESL courses only may be required to submit an ESL Certificate and/or Student Educational Plan (SEP) indicating they are enrolled in an eligible certificate, AA or AS degree, or transfer program.

 WHAT happens when a financial aid recipient does not meet the Satisfactory Academic Progress minimum requirements?

-Warning letters are sent to students who were initially in a good standing but now have a cumulative GPA less than 2.0 and/or their cumulative non-grades are greater than 33%.
+Warning letters are sent to students who were initially in a good standing but now have a cumulative GPA less than 2.0 and/or their completion rate is less than 67%.
 Students who receive Warning letters should see an academic counselor as soon as possible.

 Students should work with their counselor to determine the steps they can take to improve their GPA and/or percentage of successfully completed classes.
 A warning letter is exactly what it says: it is a WARNING.
 Students remain eligible for financial aid, but they may jeopardize future eligibility if their progress does not improve.